-Students may also be placed in the Reflection room for one off instances that pose a health and safety risk either to themselves or other students (this includes being out of bounds or repeatedly refusing to follow a reasonable request from staff).
+Students may also be placed in the Reflection room for one off instances that pose a health and safety risk either to themselves or other students or for repeatedly refusing to follow a reasonable request from staff where it poses a health and safety risk.
 This will be at the professional judgment of the member of staff and approved by a senior leader or learning leader.